 --jsonoutput flag to the CLI - Build Kotlin/Native CLI artifacts to run with no JVM overhead on the Raspberry Pi Zero 2’s 512MB of RAM

-- Call the CLI from a Python rendering script and parse the JSON results
+- Call the CLI from a Python rendering script and parse the train times JSON

 The Kotlin Multiplatform compiler doesn’t run on the Raspberry Pi’s linuxArm64 architecture, but the CLI binary can be cross-compiled from macOS or Linux x86 via the :cli:linkReleaseExecutableLinuxArm64 Gradle task.